kredati/cin430f19/schedule.md

 ### Week 4: Networks
 * Alexander Galloway, “Networks”
 * James Bridle, ch.
 5, “Complexity,” from _New Dark Age_
-* Patrick Jagoda, “Introduction: Network Aesthetics” and “Coda: After Networks (Comes Ambivalence),” from _Network Aesthetics_
+* Patrick Jagoda, selections from _Network Aesthetics_
 * Wendy Chun and Sarah Friedland, “Habits of Leaking: Of Sluts and Network Cards”

 In class: